 Pax et bonum,

-Special thanks are in order to a few friends who've been helping along the way:
+Special thanks to a few friends who helped along the way

 - Andrew Gottemoller - For finding solutions to several very difficult issues, one of which allowed me to throw out the mouse device-driver based architecture that would have been ever so painful.